 There can only be one instance of the agent running (indicated by a blue globe in the Tray Notification area in the toolbar).
-Attempts to start a second instance will fail with a CreateNamedPipe error.
+Attempts to start a second instance will fail with a Create-NamedPipe error.
 If the agent is not running, attempts to invoke dialogs through it will fail and this is logged in the Windows Event Log.
-It can be restarted by logging off and on or by explicitly executing either %NFAST\HOME%\bin\nShield\service\agent64.exe or %NFAST\HOME%\bin\nShield\service\agent64.exe or used irrespective of the bit size of the underlying application.
+It can be restarted by logging off and on or by explicitly executing either %NFAST\HOME%\bin\nShield\service\agent64.exe or %NFAST\HOME%\bin\nShield\service\agent.exe.
+On 64 bit platforms either of these can be used irrespective of the bit size of the underlying application.